Friday, December 20, 2024

-Essentials 20 Of The Best Ghost Films
+Essentials: 20 Of The Best Ghost Movies

 This weekend, eclectic indie filmmaker David Lowery‘s quirky “A Ghost Story” will start heading into cinemas.
 Starring Rooney Mara and Casey Affleck, “A Ghost Story,” shouldn’t work.
 A moving and existential movie about longing, love, sadness and the immensity of time, it’s about a man that dies, but lingers as an apparition as his wife eventually moves on with her life.
 But it’s a movie where the ghost is simply a white sheet over Casey Affleck’s head, but nonetheless, the experience is still deeply emotional and profound, creating a spellbinding picture about loss told from the point of view of silent, motionless ghost.